In most cases, if your car air conditioner is blowing warm air, A/C Pro is the fast, easy way to fix it yourself and save money.

-This one’s going to be rare if the car’s been driven much, because if the A/C has broken down at any point in the past 20 years, it would have likely been converted to R-134a in the process of getting it fixed.
+This one’s going to be rare because if the A/C has broken down at any point in the past 20 years, it would have likely been converted to R-134a in the process of getting it fixed.
 However, if you do have an old R-12 system, you can’t use A/C Pro until it’s been converted to R-134a.
-(All cars built since 1994 will have R-134a systems, which is what A/C Pro is designed for.)
+All cars built since 1994 will have R-134a or R-1234yf systems, which is what A/C Pro is designed for.

 You drive a hybrid or electric car.

 Don’t ruin your hybrid or electric car with A/C Pro.
 Most hybrid cars (and all electric vehicles) use an electric A/C compressor, which requires a different type of compressor oil.
 A/C Pro contains compressor oil, but it’s the type used in regular belt-driven A/C systems.

 It took less than two weeks for your A/C to go from cold to hot.

 A/C Pro seals small leaks in rubber A/C components, such as O-rings, gaskets, and hoses, which are what usually cause a system to become low on refrigerant.
 A leak is considered “small” if it takes at least two weeks for the refrigerant to leak out.
 If your A/C was cold yesterday and today it’s blowing hot air, you have a problem bigger than DIY troubleshooting and A/C Pro can fix.

 Before adding A/C Pro, one of the first steps is to use the A/C Pro gauge (which can be bought separately) to check the system pressure.
 The gauge measures the low-pressure (or suction) side of the A/C system.
 When the compressor is running, it should create suction and lower the pressure reading.
 Note that when the compressor is not running, it’s normal for the gauge to show a high reading.